glotzerlab/signac-project-template/README.md

 The LJ fluid is sampled via molecular dynamics using the HOOMD-blue particle simulation toolkit.

 The [signac](https://signac.readthedocs.io) data management framework itself does not enforce any specific workflow.
-Basic workflow management functions are implemented in the complementary [signac-flow](https://bitbucket.org/glotzer/signac-flow) package, which provides the so called `FlowProject` class.
+Basic workflow management functions are implemented in the complementary [signac-flow](https://bitbucket.org/glotzer/signac-flow) package, which provides the `FlowProject` class.
 This template project is designed to streamline and demonstrate how to specialize a `FlowProject` to implement a workflow on top of a **signac** project.

 Beginners should start by looking through the [signac documentation](https://signac.readthedocs.io), especially the [tutorial](https://signac.readthedocs.io/en/latest/tutorial.html).